simeoncloud/docs/how-to.md

 - Make sure the tenant has a valid Microsoft 365 license - all licensed SKUs are supported

 You can verify the licenses in your tenant [in the Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Licenses) under **All products**

-- If you want to use the baseline configurations for logging and alerting, make sure the tenant has an Azure Subscription for Simeon to use

-You can verify the subscriptions in your tenant [in the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)

 ## Install a baseline